About the museum

 Large Studio

-Rubens’ studio is one of the highlights of your visit to the artist’s former home.
-The dimensions of the space, in which Rubens created most of his works, are impressive.
+Rubens' studio is one of the highlights of the Rubens House.
+The dimensions of the room are impressive.
+Most of Rubens' works are created in this studio.

 Picture Gallery